-This is a review of the design of a 600-W, phase-shifted, full-bridge converter for one of these power systems using Tl's UCC28950 device, which is based on typical values.
+This is a review of the design of a 600-W, phase-shifted, full-bridge converter for one of these power systems using TI's UCC28951-Q1 device, which is based on typical values.
 In a production design, the values may need to be modified for worst-case conditions.
 TI has provided a MathCAD Design Tool and an Excel Design Tool to support the system designer.
-Both tools can be accessed in the Tools and Software tab of the UCC28950 product folder on TI.com, or can be downloaded through the following links: MathCAD Design Tool, Excel Design Tool.
+Both tools can be accessed in the Tools and Software tab of the UCC28951-Q1 product folder on TI.com, or can be downloaded through the following links: MathCAD Design Tool, Excel Design Tool.

 F{SW} refers to the switching frequency applied to the power transformer.
-The output inductor experiences a switching frequency which is 2 x F{SW} .
+The output inductor experiences a switching frequency that is 2 × F{SW} .